 Find A Doctor Or Hospital In Your Network.

-Make sure you have an Asthma Action Plan outlining what to do when your child’s asthma flares up.
+Make sure you always have an Asthma Action Plan.
+The plan should outline steps to help your child during an asthma flare up.
 Share the plan at your child’s school and with any caregivers, including grandparents and babysitters.

-Signs of worsening asthma It’s important to keep your child’s asthma under control.
 A change in medicine or other steps might help get your child’s asthma symptoms under control.
-Talk with your child’s doctor if your child has any of the signs below, which could indicate worsening asthma:

 To learn more about Asthma and the Taking on Asthma initiative, visit our website.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.